-How to Properly Manage Your Home Medicine Cabinet — A Practical Guide
+How to Manage Your Home Medicine Cabinet Properly — A Practical Guide

 - avoid taking ineffective medicines,

-- react quickly in emergencies,
+- respond quickly in emergencies,

 - dispose of expired medicines correctly.